Greater East Asia Conference: Joint Declaration

-Consequences
+Assessment

 The conference and the formal declaration adhered to on November 6 was little more than a propaganda gesture designed to rally regional support for the next stage of the war, outlining the ideals of which it was fought.
-However, the Conference marked a turning point in Japanese foreign policy and relations with other Asian nations.
-The defeat of Japanese forces on Guadalcanal and an increasing awareness of the limitations to Japanese military strength led the Japanese civilian leadership to realize that a framework based on cooperation, rather than one of colonial domination, would enable a greater mobilization of manpower and resources against the resurgent Allied forces.
+However, the conference marked a turning point in Japanese foreign policy and relations with other Asian nations.
+The defeat of Japanese forces on Guadalcanal and an increasing awareness of the limitations to Japanese military strength led the Japanese civilian leadership to realise that a framework based on cooperation, rather than one of colonial domination, would enable a greater mobilisation of manpower and resources against the resurgent Allied forces.
 It was also the start of efforts to create a framework that would allow for some form of diplomatic compromise should the military solution fail altogether.
-However these moves came too late to save the Empire, which surrendered to the Allies less than two years after the conference.
+However these moves came too late to save the empire, which surrendered to the Allies less than two years after the conference.